Woodland Cottage

 The Gwynedd

 There is no mention of the Gwynedd before the 1921 census when David Hugh Morgan, 51, a farmer and his wife Ada were in residence.
-Living with them is Herbert Medley Morgan, 25, Leigh Richmond Morgan 23, both are nephews born in Hereford.
-There is Olive May, a visitor born in London and Ada Elizabeth Lewis 20, a niece born in Earlswood.
+Living with them is Herbert Medley Morgan, 25, Leigh Richmond Morgan 23, both are nephews born in Hereford, also Olive May, a visitor born in London and Ada Elizabeth Lewis 20, a niece born in Earlswood.
 Herbert and Leigh Morgan are employed by David Morgan on the farm.

 David Hugh Morgan was born at The Wern, a short distance from The Gwynedd, one of the sons of William and Martha (nee Jenkins) in May 1889.

-In 1905 Hugh Morgan married Ada Lewis, the daughter of Josiah and Mary of Dan-y-graig at Saron Chapel, both families having a great association with the Chapel.
+In 1905 Hugh Morgan married Ada Lewis, the daughter of Josiah and Mary of Dan-y-graig Goytre at Saron Chapel, both families having a long association with the Chapel.

 The 1939 register shows David and Ada at the Gwynedd on their own.
 David Hugh Morgan died on the 1st February 1946, probate of £2407 10s was granted to Thomas Percival Holmes Watkins, solicitor, Ada Elizabeth Lewis and Herbert Medley Morgan, pasteuriser.